Do you want to make doll shoes but are intimidated by the sewing? Here's a no-sew shoe tutorial perfect for you!

 Tip: I have a pair of old doll legs that I bought off of eBay that I use for shoe making.
 It helps when making shoes, acting as shoe lasts, when molding the shoes.

-And don't forget to use coupon code SHOEBLOG for $2 off any of these awesome patterns! :)
+Check out our no-sew shoes options below and use coupon code SHOEBLOG for $1 off any of these awesome patterns below! :)